-Lent Term, 2015
+Lent Term, 2016

 The University of Cambridge Department of East Asian Studies is pleased to announce the programme for its Lent Term series of East Asian Studies Seminars.

-Except as noted below, seminars start at 5pm and are held in Rooms 8 &9 at the Faculty of Asian & Middle Eastern Studies, Sidgwick Avenue, Cambridge.
+All seminars start at 5pm and are held in Rooms 8 &9 at the Faculty of Asian & Middle Eastern Studies, Sidgwick Avenue, Cambridge.

 The DEAS acknowledges the financial support of the Great Britain Sasakawa Foundation for some of the Japan-related seminars.